 |CCJ 489||Senior Seminar||3|

-Students should consult with their academic advisor in the major for specific guidance regarding completion of any general education and ECCE requirements.
+*Students should consult with their academic advisor in the major for specific guidance regarding completing any general education and ECCE requirements.

 Criminology & Criminal Justice (CCJ) majors are required to complete a minimum of 10 credit hours of Engaged Citizenship Common Experience (ECCE) coursework in the areas of U.S. Communities, Global Awareness, Engagement Experience, and ECCE Speaker Series.

 The CCJ department recommends that students complete 6 of the required 10 ECCE hours by completing an internship, which falls under the Engagement Experience ECCE category.
 Internships benefit students in many ways: they allow students to learn from practical hands-on experience outside of the university setting, they aid in the process of career assessment, and they foster students’ understanding of the relationships between theory, research, and practice.
 To complete the internship, CCJ students must enroll in IPL 300 for 6 credit hours.

 To complete the remaining 4 credit hours of ECCE requirements, CCJ majors will take EITHER a 3 credit hour U.S. Communities ECCE course OR a 3 credit hour Global Awareness ECCE course, as well as a 1 credit hour Speaker Series ECCE course.